-44. Two glucose molecules can combine to form a disaccharide molecule and
+- 44. When two glucose molecules combine they form a disaccharide molecule and

-A. another glucose molecule.
+- A. another glucose molecule.

-B. another disaccharide molecule.
+- B. another disaccharide molecule.

-C. a dipeptide molecule.
+- C. a dipeptide molecule.

-D. a lipid molecule.
+- D. a lipid molecule.

-E. a water molecule.
+- E. a water molecule.

 Glucose is a monosaccharide (a carbohydrate monomer); two glucose molecules combine to form a disaccharide, not a dipeptide or a lipid.
 In the process, a water molecule is released, which is why this is called a dehydration reaction.